Jiang Chen, MD

 Snedecor ER, Sung C, Moncayo A, Rothstein BE, Mockler DC, Tonnesen MG, Jones EC, Fujita M, Clark RA, Shroyer KR and Chen J (2015).
 Loss of primary cilia in melanoma cells is likely independent of proliferation and cell cycle progression.
 J Investig Dermatol (in press).

-Chen J, LacLef C, Moncayo A, Yang N, Li L, Takemaru KI, Paus R, Schneider-Maunoury S and Clark RA (2014).
+Chen J, Laclef C, Moncayo A, Yang N, Li L, Takemaru KI, Paus R, Schneider-Maunoury S and Clark RA (2015).
 Ciliopathy gene Rpgrip1l is essential for hair follicle development.
-J Investig Dermatol (in press).
+J Investig Dermatol 135:701-9.

 Wu C, Zuo Y, Jin H, Chen J and Li L (2014).
 Treatment of pemphigus herpetiformis with minocycline and nicotinamide.
 Chin Med J 127:3514.